Your bargaining team has been meeting with the District since last June and through the summer.

 What is bargaining?
 Good-faith process between an organization's management and a trade union representing its employees, for negotiating wages, working hours, working conditions, and other matters of mutual interest.
 To the management, this process presents (usually) one set of people to negotiate with; to the employees, it gives greatly enhanced bargaining-power.
 Collective bargaining is the fundamental principle on which the trade union system is based.

 In essence, the bargaining for our district is to better our working conditions by changing our Collective Bargaining Agreement (contract).
 We make proposals to the District and in return, the District makes their own proposals to the bargaining team.
 The proposals are either new language or changes in language in our existing contract.
 The SEA and the District negotiate to make the proposals work for the both of us.
 Basically, we give and take to work together and make those proposals become changes in our contract that both sides can agree to.

 How is bargaining finished and ratified?
 After the bargaining is completed with the District, a general membership meeting is conducted.
-At that meeting, all the changes are explained and voted on by all the teachers that are in attendance.
+At that meeting, all the changes are explained and voted on by all the members that are in attendance.
 If the majority of the votes are for keeping the language, the contract is ratified and it goes into our new contract.
-If the majority of the votes are not in favor of the new language, the contract does not get ratified and the bargaining team goes back to the table with the District and re-negotiate changes to the language that the teachers oppose and the process starts over.
+If the majority of the votes are not in favor of the new language, the contract does not get ratified and the bargaining team goes back to the table with the District and re-negotiate changes to the language that the members oppose and the process starts over.